djhmateer/hugo-quickstart/content/posts/32 kveik 38 pale ale.md

 Fermentation started certainly 5 hours later when I checked (have a blow off tube into a pint glass again)

+Nearly finished at 52 hours (33 degrees).. but not quite.

 **HERE**